 One day, in the Spanish town of Tarifa, he meets a man who claims to be a king and tells him where he can find a bounty of treasure.
 He tells him to sell all his sheep and embark on a journey across the sea and into the Sahara desert.

 And so the boy does.
 But what he finds on his journey is more than treasure.
 He finds a simple merchant who teaches him the difference between free will and fate, he meets a woman in the desert who teaches him to love, and he meets an Alchemist, who teaches him the power of the Earth.

 The Last Jew is a historical fiction novel set in Spain and tells the story of Spanish Jews who were expelled from Spain in 1492, during the time of the Spanish Inquisition.
 Though not all of them wish to leave, and those who remain are intimidated into becoming Catholics.

 Yonah Toledano is 15 years old and the son of a celebrated Spanish silversmith, who saw his brother and father murdered during this terrible time.
-Trapped in Spain, he wants to honour the memory of his lost family by remaining Jewish.
-Now a fugitive, Yonah must journey across the vast country of Spain, taking manual labour jobs and shepherding.
+Trapped in Spain, he wants to honor the memory of his lost family by remaining Jewish.
+Now a fugitive, Yonah must journey across the vast country of Spain, taking manual labor jobs and shepherding.

 This is the story of the inner life of a secret Jew living in Spain at a time when that would have been dangerous.
 It’s a story of one man’s determination, strength and courage, and self-discovery.
 It’s a magnificent read, get your copy here.